s4ke/notify/README.md

 Installation (Windows)
 ======================

 You need to have Cygwin installed and on your path.
-Additionally, put notify.sh, notify.bat and notify-send.exe on the path as well.
+Additionally, put notify.sh, notify.bat and toast.exe on the path as well.

 Installation (Linux, Mac)
 =========================